fullstackfool/vacl/README.md

 <!-- REACTIVITY -->
 ## Reactivity

-There are limitations regarding the reactivity in Vue.
-For instance once an element is removed via a directive it is not currently possible to re-insert it should the user gain the necessary role/permission - a page refresh is required.
+There are some limitations regarding the reactivity in Vue.
+For instance once an element is removed via a custom directive (pretty much anything other than v-if) it is not currently possible to re-insert it should the user gain the necessary role/permission - a page refresh is required.
 This is an issue with all Vue acl-directive packages, but we are currently investigating work-arounds.